 I know this isn’t a popular message or particularly pleasant to hear.
 I realize that there are some marriages that this won’t apply to—where the wife is so honoring and the husband is mean-spirited, unloving, or worse.
 But by and large, the women I meet can sense a pinch of conviction in their hearts when they consider this with an open mind.
 It’s biblical truth and it’s the glue that has kept my marriage together through countless trials.

 Let your husband be a man.
 There is a world-changing warrior inside of him just waiting to be unleashed.
 The crazy thing?
-God wired YOU to help unleash him.
+God wired YOU to help set him free.
 No one can give him what you can.
 No one is in a greater position to help that man succeed.
 I promise you’ll be blessed.
 The more we all come into the fullness of who God made us to be, we can be nothing but blessed.
-Before we part way today, let me pray for you:
+Before we part ways today, let me pray for you:

 What would you add to this list?
 What special things do you do to let your husband be a man?